FilippoTaiti/FilippoTaiti/README.md

 I am a **Master's student in Artificial Intelligence** at Università degli Studi di Firenze, aiming to bridge the gap between theoretical research and real-world applications.

-I hold a **B.Sc. in Computer Engineering** from Università degli Studi di Firenze, graduated with **110/110 cum laude**.
-Currently, my main focus is on building a strong mathematical foundation for advanced AI models.

 * 🎓 I’m currently focusing on **Deep Learning**
 * 🔬 I am deeply interested in **Computer Vision / NLP**